 If the attackers on your team aren’t quick, there’s little chance of catching a team on the counterattack.
-On the flip side, if your defenders are slow, you might be caught out.
+On the flip side, you might be caught if your defenders are slow.

 The typical tiki-taka style of FC Barcelona demonstrates this.

-However, FC Barcelona is a bit difficult for the normal team to replicate.
-For the mere mortals, in order to avoid consistently giving up goals it would be best to set up a solid defense.
+However, FC Barcelona is difficult for the regular team to replicate.
+To avoid consistently giving up goals, it would be best to set up a solid defense for the mere mortals.

 Best soccer formation for a weak team

 Classifying your team as weak might be the result of a few things.
-It could be that your team is physically weak or that your team as a whole lacks the player talent of the opponent.
+It could be that your team is physically weak or lacks the player talent of the opponent.

 While this approach may not get many plaudits due to abandoning a particular style of play, it allows a greater chance of a positive result at the end of a match.